robcog-iai/USemLog/README.md

-# USemLog
+# USemLog - development branch

 Semantic logging plugin for Unreal Engine.
 Logs symbolic and sub-symbolic data to a KnowRob compatible format.

 # Actor tags example:

 	SemLog;Class,HelaCurryKetchup;LogType,Dynamic;

-# Development branch

-	Unreal editor mode

-# Code snippets
+# Code snippets:

-## Broadcast and read published raw data:
+## Broadcast and read published raw and events data:

+ * Add an `ASLRuntimeManager` actor to your world
- * enable `bBroadcastRawData` in your `ASLRuntimeManager`;
+ * Enable `bBroadcastRawData` and `bLogEventData` in your `ASLRuntimeManager`;
- * create a new actor where to listen to the events in this case `ARawDataDelegateListener`:
+ * The example actor (`ARawDataDelegateListener`) below subscribes to the broadcasted events and prints them to the log:

 .h